-- Verify that the current warm and cold alarm setpoints are within normal ranges (the warm and cold simulations may not work if the setpoints are set to extreme values). - To start the alarm test, press and simultaneously and hold for five seconds.
+- Verify that the key position is in the alarm mode, and that the current warm and cold alarm setpoints are within normal ranges (the warm and cold simulations may not work if the setpoints are set to extreme values). - To start the alarm test, press A and Scan simultaneously.
 During the test the main display and thermometer bulb will indicate simulated (not actual) cabinet temperature. - 3.
 When simulated temperature exceeds the warm alarm setpoint, the alarm sounds and the alarm icon on the control panel illuminates (#10 in Figure 3 on page 4). - 4.
 The temperature display begins to drop.
 After a few seconds, the temperature in the display is back in the operating range. - 5.
 The alarm stops.
 The temperature on the display drops until the cold alarm sounds. - The test is now complete but the alarm continues to sound until the temperature on the display is back in the operating range.